Personality disorders, including borderline personality disorder, are diagnosed based on a:

 Borderline personality disorder is mainly treated using psychotherapy, but medication may be added.
 Your doctor also may recommend hospitalization if your safety is at risk.

 Treatment can help you learn skills to manage and cope with your condition.
+It's also necessary to get treated for any other mental health disorders that often occur along with borderline personality disorder, such as depression or substance misuse.
 With treatment, you can feel better about yourself and live a more stable, rewarding life.

 Psychotherapy — also called talk therapy — is a fundamental treatment approach for borderline personality disorder.
 Your therapist may adapt the type of therapy to best meet your needs.
 The goals of psychotherapy are to help you: